EmperorMurfy/2024CodingProjects/README.md

 # 2024 Coding Projects

-Coding projects written between late 2023 - 2024 while learning Java during AP Computer Science or self-teaching coding languages
+Coding projects written between late 2023 - 2024 while learning Java during AP Computer Science + Swift in Computer Science Seminar (2024 section) + self-teaching for coding languages (Python, C++, Javascript, HTML)

 The code in this repository are split into multiple different projects which I've either developed personally, or learned by watching tutorials or videos.
 Note: some of the code are not original code. **However, this does not apply to all of the code here!**
 ## Project List: